North Carolina

 No reason is required to vote by mail.
 Any registered voter may vote by mail in an election in North Carolina.

-For the 2024 Primary Elections, absentee ballot requests must be received by the county board of elections no later than 5:00pm ET on February 27, 2024.
+Deadline to Request an Absentee Ballot For the 2024 General Elections, absentee ballot requests must be received by the county board of elections no later than 5:00 pm ET on October 29, 2024.
+County boards of elections begin mailing absentee ballots to eligible voters who submitted an absentee ballot request form on September 6, 2024.

-• How to Request an Absentee Ballot
+How to Request an Absentee Ballot

 Deadline to Return Absentee Ballot

-NOTE: Voters who vote by mail must include a photocopy of an acceptable ID or complete the Photo ID Exception Form with the absentee ballot return envelope.
+Mailed absentee ballots will be timely if the County Board of Elections receives the ballot by 7:30 PM on Election Day, November 5, 2024.
+NOTE: Voters who vote by mail must include a photocopy of an acceptable photo ID or complete the ID Exception Form with the absentee ballot return envelope.

 If the voter chooses not to return their completed absentee ballot by mail, the voter can return the completed absentee ballot in person at the voter’s county board of elections or at any open early voting site in the voter’s county at any time the site is open for voting.
-On Election Day, voters may return the ballot in-person at the county board of elections office by 7:30 PM.
+On Election Day, voters must return the ballot in-person at the county board of elections office by 7:30 PM.

-For the 2024 Primary Elections, North Carolina offers early voting.
-The early voting period for the 2024 Primary Elections is Thursday, February 15, 2024 to Saturday, March 2, 2024 at 3:00 PM.
+Early Voting: For the 2024 General Elections, North Carolina offers early voting.
+The early voting period for the 2024 General Elections is Thursday, October 17, 2024 to Saturday, November 2, 2024 at 3:00 PM.
 The voter can vote at any Early Voting site that is open within the voter’s county.

-The voter should check the specific opening and closing times for early voting sites in their county using the state’s Early Voting Site Search: https://vt.ncsbe.gov/ossite/.
+The voter should check the specific opening and closing times for early voting sites in their county using the state’s Early Voting Site Search: https://vt.ncsbe.gov/EVSite

 Identification Requirements